xbmc/Official-Kodi-Remote-iOS/CONTRIBUTING.md

-Official-XBMC-Remote
+Official-Kodi-Remote-iOS
-iOS Full-featured remote control for XBMC Media Center.
+iOS Full-featured remote control for Kodi Media Center.
 It features library browsing, now playing informations and a direct remote control.

 In order to avoid possible GPL violations when publishing on Apple's App Store, I believe it necessary to reserve the right to relicense this software as I see fit.
 Rather than